hasanbasrid/ChatBot/README.md

     if it exists you have successfully pushed your database into heroku you can quit with `\q`

- 4. This repo already has required Heroku files `requirements.txt` and `Procfile` But if you want to set yours separately : use `touch Procfile && echo "web: python app.py > Procfile"` to set up Procfile.
+ 4. This repo already has required Heroku files `requirements.txt` and `Procfile` But if you want to make yours separately : use `touch Procfile && echo "web: python app.py > Procfile"` to set up Procfile.
     And create requirements.txt and write every dependency in your python files seperated by new lines in it. eg:
     ```
     Flask
     python-dotenv
     ```

  5. Finally use `git push heroku master` to deploy the program.
-You can use the link in terminal to access your site.
+You can use the link in terminal to access your newly deployed site.